An Oral Cancer Screening Could Save Your Life

 - Immune system suppression drugs

 If you identify with one or more of these factors, that does not mean that you have oral cancer.
-However, if you are concerned that you have oral cancer, it is recommended that you schedule an appointment with Dr. Berger or Dr. Crockett as soon as possible.
+However, if you are concerned that you have oral cancer, it is recommended that you schedule an appointment with Dr. Berger or Dr. Pincelli as soon as possible.

 Biopsies and Diagnosis

 We will conduct a brush biopsy if we suspect that you may have oral cancer.
 During this test, we will use a small brush to collect cells on and around the area of concern.
 A lab will determine whether the brush biopsy sample is cancerous.
 A positive result indicates that you will require an incision biopsy, in which case Dr. Berger will refer you to a practice that can perform this testing.

 Schedule Your Dental Exam

 Early detection is key when dealing with oral cancer.
 During each routine dental exam at our practice, you will receive an oral cancer screening.
 However, it is also important that you conduct regular self-exams and be aware of changes that occur in your mouth.
 Contact our practice today to schedule your dental exam with Dr. Berger or Dr. Pincelli.